-- (a) School, K-12 standards. - (1) All structures and facilities must be set back a minimum of 20 feet from the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed-use zoning districts.
-The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary.
+(a) School, PreK-12 - standards.

-- (2) The minimum zoning lot size is 20,000 square feet. - (3) Schools must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (4) Parking and loading. - (A) Schools with a design capacity of more than 25 students must provide an off-street drop-off area, with a minimum capacity equivalent to four standard-sized parking spaces.
-This number may be adjusted by the director as the design capacity of the school changes, or if a traffic management plan is approved. - (B) Schools with a design capacity of more than 50 students must provide at least one multipurpose bay that is a minimum of 40 feet in depth by 14 feet in width to accommodate bus pickup and dropoff.
+- (1) All structures and facilities must be set back a minimum of 20 feet from the property line of any adjoining zoning lot in the country, residential, apartment, or apartment mixed-use zoning districts.
+The director may waive this requirement upon finding that the topography or landscaping makes a buffer unnecessary. - (2) Schools must be located with access to a street or right-of-way of minimum access width and sufficient street frontage as determined by the appropriate government agencies. - (3) Parking and loading. - (A) Schools with a design capacity of more than 25 students must provide an off-street drop-off area, with a minimum capacity equivalent to four standard-sized parking spaces.
+This number may be adjusted by the director as the design capacity of the school changes, or if a traffic management plan is approved.
+The pickup and drop-off spaces may be used as parking spaces outside of the designated pickup and drop-off time periods. - (B) Schools with a design capacity of more than 50 students must provide at least one multipurpose bay that is a minimum of 40 feet in depth by 14 feet in width to accommodate bus pickup and dropoff.
 This multipurpose bay may be used for other activities outside of pickup and drop-off hours.
-The director may adjust this requirement as the design capacity of the school changes. - (5) In the AG-2 zoning district, a minimum of 51 percent of the zoning lot area suitable for crop production or livestock keeping must be dedicated to crop production or livestock keeping through an agricultural easement or similar legal encumbrance for as long as the K-12 school is in operation.
-The director may adopt rules pursuant to HRS Chapter 91 to determine the zoning lot area considered to be suitable for crop production or livestock keeping. - (b) School, vocational standards.
-Minor: Hours of operation are limited to between 6:00 a.m. and 10:00 p.m. - (c) University, college standards.
-As required pursuant to a plan review use permit.
+The director may adjust this requirement as the design capacity of the school changes. - (4) In the AG-2 zoning district, a minimum of 51 percent of the zoning lot area suitable for crop production or livestock and poultry keeping must be dedicated to crop production or livestock and poultry keeping for as long as the PreK-12 school is in operation, as evidenced by a farm plan that shows the area and percentage of the zoning lot to be in active agricultural use, and includes information about a farm or ranch's resources, goals, business plan, and timeline to engage in crop production or livestock and poultry keeping. - (b) School, vocational standards. - (1) Minor: